Alpha-Stochastic-Research/asr-theory-of-speculation/REPRODUCIBILITY.md

 ---

-## Option 1 — Package Installation
+## Option 1 — Editable Package Installation

 This is the recommended method for research and development.